-The National Crime Information Center (NCIC) is the United States’ central database that is used for tracking crime-related information.
-Since 1967, the National Crime Information Center has been maintained by the Federal Bureau of Investigation’s (FBI) Criminal Justice Information Services Division, and is interlinked with similar systems that are maintained by each state in the country.
-It is widely considered to be the lifeline of police and law enforcement that is used by every criminal justice agency in the country around the clock.
+The National Crime Information Center (NCIC) is the United States central database that is used for tracking crime-related information.
+Since 1967, the National Crime Information Center has been maintained by the Federal Bureau of Investigation (FBI) Criminal Justice Information Services Division and is interlinked with similar systems that are maintained by each state in the country.

-The original purpose of the system was to create a centralized information system to facilitate the flow of information and crime data between the numerous law enforcement branches in the federal government.
+The original purpose of the NCIC system was to create a centralized information system to facilitate the flow of information and crime data between the numerous law enforcement branches in the federal government.
+It is widely considered to be the lifeline of police officers and law enforcement detectives that is used by every criminal justice agency in the country around the clock.

 National Crime Information Center (NCIC) Records

 The NCIC makes available a variety of records to be used for law enforcement and security purposes.
 These criminal records are made up of a variety of forms of personal and property records.

 What Types of Data Does the NCIC Contain?

 The NCIC stores data and statistics on crime that is received from federal, state, and local law enforcement agencies, as well as lesser-known law enforcement agencies such as tribal law police forces, railroad police, and non-law enforcement agencies, such as state and federal motor vehicle registration and licensing authorities.